Demosthenis et Æschinis Principum Graæciæ Oratorum Opera, cum Vtriusque Autoris Vita, et Vlpiani Commentariis

 Description of the Wolf Law Library's copy

 Bound in contemporary vellum with a large embossed stamp and blind rules on both boards.
-Spine features five raised bands and handwritten "Demosthenis Aeschinis" and "Opera" labels.
+The spine features five raised bands and handwritten "Demosthenis Aeschinis" and "Opera" labels.
 Purchased with the George Wythe Boswell-Caracci Room Acquisition Fund.

 Images of the library's copy of this book are available on Flickr.
 View the record for this book in William & Mary's online catalog.